klmnden/azure-docs.tr-tr/articles/cosmos-db/change-feed-hl7-fhir-logic-apps.md

             /// <param name="maximumItemCount">-1 returns all (default)</param>
             /// <returns></returns>
             [Metadata("Get New or Modified FHIR Documents",
-                "Query for new or modifed FHIR Documents By Resource Type " + "from Last Run Date or Beginning of Collection creation" )]
+                "Query for new or modified FHIR Documents By Resource Type " + "from Last Run Date or Beginning of Collection creation" )]
             [SwaggerResponse(HttpStatusCode.OK, type: typeof(Task<dynamic>))]
-            [SwaggerResponse(HttpStatusCode.NotFound, "No New or Modifed Documents found")] [SwaggerOperation("GetNewOrModifiedFHIRDocuments")]
+            [SwaggerResponse(HttpStatusCode.NotFound, "No New or Modified Documents found")] [SwaggerOperation("GetNewOrModifiedFHIRDocuments")]
             public async Task<dynamic> GetNewOrModifiedFhirDocuments(
                 [Metadata("Database Id", "Database Id")] string databaseId,